 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information please write to our Privacy Officer:

 Level 3, 3 Prospect Hill Road

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 Where the information requested is not a straightforward issue and will involve a considerable amount of time then a charge will need to be confirmed for responding to the request for the information.

 In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.

 - In writing: Level 3, 3 Prospect Hill Road, Camberwell VIC 3124

 - By email: email@example.com

 We will respond to your query or complaint as soon as possible and will try to resolve any complaint within 14 working days.
 If this is not possible, we will contact you within that time to let you know how long we estimate that it will take to resolve your complaint.
-If we cannot satisfactorily resolve your concerns you may contact the Privacy Commissioner in writing:
+If we cannot satisfactorily resolve your concerns you may contact the Privacy Commissioner online or in writing: